alicemunsal/dohex/DoHex2.md

 ## Key Points

-* One of the reason of the invention of the CQRS Pattern[^13] is, domain entities are not suitable for complex queries.
-So we decided to separate queries from the domain.
-Query part of this pattern is not obey the Object Oriented Design, it's Data Driven.
-*

-## Conclusion

-I am a software architect actively developing softwares.
-I believe, there are no silver bullets.
-Every project is different and we always need to evaluate the context before implementing any ideas.
-Take this post as an inspiration for your future projects.

-This is my second attempt to write about DoHex Architecture.
-The first one was getting too long and complicated.
-I decided  to split into multiple post.
-Thread models, transactions, component communications, adapter organization, scaling, testing, refactoring, deployment are the remaining topics.

-Key points of the DoHex:
-*

 CQRS is natural
 freedom
 High level project structure is the way to connect your software architecture to your source code.